kachick/chawan/doc/image.md

 * buffer.images: this enables downloading images, *even if they cannot be displayed*.
-* display.image-mode: sets the "image mode".
+* display.image-mode: sets the inline image display method.
 Defaults to "auto", but may also be set to "sixel" or "kitty" manually.

 In most cases, all you need to do is to set "buffer.images" to true;
 with the default image-mode, Chawan will find the best image display